zaius/docs/lib/docs/cli/commands.md

 > Currently go, python, nodejs and ruby are supported in the detect
 > command

-Detect is a good starting point when create a new project from scratch.

 ### Build and Deploy

 The *build* and *deploy* commands execute these pipelines locally.
-Using the *pull* command you can download a container from the wercker platform and use *inspect* to debug this container locally.
+Using the *pull* command you can download a container from the wercker platform after which you can use Docker commands to debug this container locally.

 For using local environment variables you can use the global `--environment` flag that points to a file that holds environment